Si-ja/Random-Projects/FizzBuzz/README.md

-A simple instance of FizzBuzz code done with the python script and classes.
+A simple instance of FizzBuzz code done with Python and Java with the similar applications.
 Standard rules were used:
 ---
 * For multiples of three - print “Fizz”
 * For multiples of five - print “Buzz”